A smooth change of guard in Pakistan’s leadership is a rarity, particularly in its military circles.

 This is in part because the Pakistan Army seems far less prone to severe overreach.
 The indications are that the army’s regional goals are far less ambitious and more sustainable than they were in the two decades between general Zia-ul-Haq’s death in 1988 and Musharraf’s ouster in 2008.

-The army no longer has the arrogance of the force that by the late 1980s believed it had defeated a superpower with god’s help.
 The last 15 years of escalating domestic conflict with the Pakistani Taliban has cost the army thousands of casualties, shaken its cohesion with defections and resignations, and tied down a third of its forces.
 Meanwhile, India’s defence budgets and global standing have continued to grow.
 The Pakistan Army’s officer corps survived those pressures to come out stronger than ever, but the experience has naturally knocked out many ideological fantasies in favour of much harder-nosed realpolitik.

 The army no longer has the arrogance of the force that by the late 1980s believed it had defeated a superpower with god’s help and was convinced it could rule Afghanistan through its equally god-fearing clients.
 Instead, the generals admit today that a total Taliban victory is unlikely, and would pose risks to Pakistan as far south as Karachi.
 They also acknowledge that India is not going to dissolve like Yugoslavia or the Soviet Union.
 There is a recognition that they cannot retard the growth of Indian power through “unconventional warfare,” and recognise that Pakistan must catch up economically in order to exercise diplomatic influence.